If you are unable to find the video on demand on an event that you streamed, there are a few possibilities for this.

 Any draft post will be listed here.
 Click the post to edit it.

-If you selected 'Delete' when you finished streaming, the video archive of your stream is unfortunately lost and not recoverable by Livestream.
-However, if you used Livestream Producer or Livestream Studio to stream, you have an .mp4 of your stream saved onto your hard drive by default.
-Check you Videos (Windows) or Movies (Mac) folder.
+If you selected Delete when you finished streaming, the video archive of your stream is unfortunately lost and not recoverable by Livestream.
+However, if you used Livestream Producer or Livestream Studio to stream, by default an .mp4 of your stream saved onto your hard drive by default.
+Check your "Videos" (Windows) or "Movies" (Mac) folder.

-What type of plan are you currently on?
-Any event that is on a free plan is deleted 30 days after the event is created (not streamed to).
-Any event that was on a paid account at the time it was streamed, and then was downgraded to a free account, will be deleted 30 days after the downgrade takes effect.
+Are you subscribed to a plan?
+Any event that was streamed on a free trial is deleted 30 days after the trial expires.
+Any event that was on a paid account at the time it was streamed, and then was canceled, will be deleted 30 days after the downgrade takes effect.
 Multiple emails are sent to the email address associated with the account in advance of this occurring.
 Please make sure to add email@example.com to your contact list.